For high school students: Get an early start on college!

 College Readiness Academy

 In this 10-week program during the spring and fall semesters, we go to partner high schools to preview college-level math and reading/writing to make sure you're ready for college and to prepare you for possible entry into our Dual Enrollment program.
 In Dual Enrollment, you can earn college credit while you're still in high school.
-We teach between 40 and 100 students each semester, and we've been doing this since 2009 (so we're old pros).
+We teach between 160 and 200 students each semester, and we've been doing this since 2009.

 In this five-week summer program, you'll earn one college credit and be welcomed into the UB community.
 To participate, you'll register for and be paid by (yes, you get paid to learn!)
 YouthWorks, a division of the Maryland Office of Employment Development, and you can get connected with us through your local community-based organization.
 If you pass this course, you're eligible for our Dual Enrollment program in future semesters.

 B-Power Update, Fall 2017 Synopsis

 In fall 2017, the office of Early College Initiatives, in addition to the 11 current B-Power high school partners, served two new partners: Hampden Elementary/Middle and Midtown Academy.
 This is the first time that UB's Office of Early College Initiatives partnered with middle school students.
 The students were able to get a sense of the college experience firsthand.
 Professor Justin Sanders visited the schools and lectured on college expectations and experiences.
 The students were inquisitive, and their level of engagement and enthusiasm rivaled some high school students.
 Hampden Elementary/Middle also came to campus for a tour and day of classroom activities, lectures, and of course, pizza!